Celebrating 35 years of Educating Students as Global Citizens

 In 2017 Temple University, Japan Campus (TUJ) celebrates its 35th year of providing unique educational and research opportunities to students and faculty from around the world as the oldest, largest and leading foreign institution of higher education in Japan.

 List of Events

-To mark the occasion a series of public events have been organized during the fall 2017 academic term:
+To mark the occasion a series of public events were organized during the fall 2017 academic term.